 Lauren Stroh is a writer, editor, and translator from Lake Charles, Louisiana.

-My criticism has been published by Art in America, Artforum, Bookforum, e-flux, Hyperallergic, The Nation, and many other print and digital newspapers and magazines.
+My criticism has been published by Art in America, Artforum, Bookforum, e-flux, frieze, Hyperallergic, Momus, The Nation, and many other print and digital newspapers and magazines.

-My translations of Rene Ricard’s Spanish poetry were published in The Brooklyn Rail.
+My translations of Rene Ricard’s Spanish poetry appeared in The Brooklyn Rail.

 Recent editorial projects I have undertaken include copyediting, proofreading, and fact checking for Gato Negro Ediciones, an art publisher based in Mexico City, and the same for Stacy Kranitz’s pamphlet series, Ain’t No Grave Gonna Hold My Body Down, which features information about endemic public health issues in Appalachia, such as addiction, hospital closures, black lung disease, dental care, and medical debt.